Computational-Plant-Science/pycyapi/DEVELOPER.md

 Create a Python3 virtual environment, e.g. `python -m venv venv`, then install `pycyapi` and core dependencies with `pip install .`.
 Install testing and linting dependencies as well with `pip install ".[test]".

+## Linting

+To lint Python source files, run `python scripts/lint.py`.
+This will run `black` and `isort` on all files in the `pycyapi` directory.

-## Running tests
+## Testing

+This project's tests are contained within the top-level source directory `pycyapi`.
 The tests can be run from the project root with `pytest` (or `python -m pytest`).
-Use `-v` for verbose mode and `-n auto` to run them in parallel on as many cores as your machine will spare.
+Use `-v` for verbose mode and `-n auto` to run tests in parallel on as many cores as your machine will spare.

+### Environment variables

 **Note:** some tests required the `CYVERSE_USERNAME` and `CYVERSE_PASSWORD` environment variables.
 You can set these manually or put them in a `.env` file in the project root &mdash; `pytest-dotenv` will detect them in the latter case.
 Test cases will use this CyVerse account and its associated data store as a test environment.
 Each test case isolates its workspace to a folder named by GUID.